Self-stabilising Byzantine Clock Synchronisation is Almost as Easy as Consensus: The transformation framework

 Given a suitable consensus algorithm, one can readily combine Theorems~\ref{thm:resync-to-pulse} and~\ref{thm:resync} to obtain \lemmaref{lemma:pulser-induction}.
+Note that for both theorems, it turns out that $\varphi_0(\vartheta) = 1+5(\vartheta-1)/(2+2\vartheta-3\vartheta^2)$ will do.
 Therefore, we can reduce the problem of constructing an $f$-resilient pulse synchronisation algorithm to finding algorithms that tolerate up to $\lfloor f/2\rfloor$ faults and recurse; \figureref{fig:overview_simple} illustrates how these two types of algorithms are interleaved.